Garbage Bin Collection 🗑️ – Everything You Should Know!

 After, our customer then selects “Add to Agreement”.

 Booking your cardboard and paper recycling service for rubbish bins online

 Confirming booking details for your rubbish bins online

 When our client is happy with their selections they proceed to the Cart and confirm the details are correct.

-At the checkout page – our client enters their details, donates to charity if they wish and confirms the terms and conditions before confirming booking.
+On the checkout page, our client enters their details, donates to charity if they wish and confirms the terms and conditions before confirming the booking.

 Confirmation of details by Waster

-E. Confirming where the bin will be placed at the store – i.e. so we can assure the truck can collect.
+E. confirming where the bin will be placed at the store so we can assure the truck can collect

 All our agreements have easy waste services invoice delivered electronically as standard.